-We are devoting substantially all of our efforts toward research and development activities.
+We are devoting substantially all of our efforts toward the commercialization of Omisirge and the clinical development of GDA-201.
+Historically, substantially all of our efforts were spent on research and clinical development.
 In the course of such activities, we have sustained operating losses and we expect such losses to continue in the foreseeable future.
-Our accumulated deficit as of March 31, 2023 was \$437.8 million and negative cash flows from operating activities during the three months ended March 31, 2023 was \$22.3 million.
-We are planning to finance our operations from our existing and potential future working capital resources and we continue to evaluate additional sources of capital and financing.
+Our accumulated deficit as of June 30, 2023 was \$469.5 million and negative cash flows from operating activities during the six months ended June 30, 2023 was \$44.3 million.
+We are planning to finance our operations from our existing and potential future working capital resources and we continue to evaluate strategic transactions and additional sources of capital and financing.
 However, there is no assurance that additional capital and/or financing will be available to us, and even if available, whether it will be on acceptable terms or in the amounts required.
-As of March 31, 2023, we had total cash and cash equivalents of \$46.8 million, and as of May 10, 2023, we had raised additional funds of approximately \$24.4 million in net proceeds from our April underwritten public offering of securities and sales through our ATM facility.
-As of May 10, 2023, the date of issuance of our condensed consolidated financial statements, we expect our current cash and cash equivalents to support our ongoing operating activities into 2024.
-This guidance is based on our current operational plans and excludes commercialization activities beyond the initial launch of Omisirge and any additional financing activities that may be undertaken.
-Although there is substantial doubt regarding our ability to continue as a going concern for a period of one year after the date of the condensed consolidated financial statements include elsewhere in this Quarterly Report, the accompanying unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of the uncertainties described in Note 1(d) to the financial statements.
+As of June 30, 2023, we had total cash and cash equivalents of \$54.1 million, and as of August 9, 2023, we had raised additional funds of approximately \$14.0 million in net proceeds from and the issuance of shares through our ATM facility.
+As of August 14, 2023, the date of issuance of our condensed consolidated financial statements, we expect our current cash and cash equivalents to support our ongoing operating activities into the second quarter of 2024 based on our current operational plans and excludes commercialization activities beyond the initial launch of Omisirge and any additional financing activities that may be undertaken.
+Although there is substantial doubt regarding our ability to continue as a going concern for a period of one year after the date of the condensed consolidated financial statements included elsewhere in this Quarterly Report, the accompanying unaudited condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the ordinary course of business.
+The financial statements do not include any adjustments that might result from the outcome of the uncertainties described in Note 1(d) to the financial statements.
 While our significant accounting policies are more fully described in the notes to our unaudited condensed consolidated financial statements appearing elsewhere in this Quarterly Report, as well as in our consolidated financial statements appearing in our Annual Report, we believe that the accounting policies discussed below are critical to our financial results and to the understanding of our past and future performance, as these policies relate to the more significant areas involving management's estimates and assumptions.
 We consider an accounting estimate to be critical if: (i) it requires us to make assumptions because information was not available at the time or it included matters that were highly uncertain at the time we were making our estimate; and (ii) changes in the estimate could have a material impact on our financial condition or results of operations.